 CNPS established the Stebbins Award in 1986 to honor Dr. Stebbins for his many years of dedication to the Society and to students of genetics and evolutionary botany.
 Each year one Stebbins Award may be given to a graduate student for an outstanding proposal for research in evolutionary botany.

-Beware that the link to go back and edit your proposal is only available when you first submit your proposal.
-A white box appears to say your “response” has been recorded and if you hover over Edit your response link, it prompts you to save the link to go back and edit.
-This is the only time and way to get back in to the site to you proposal.
-Please SAVE THE LINK!
+The link to go back and edit your proposal will be sent in response confirmation email.
+You can also save the link when the box appears to say your “response” has been recorded.
+If you hover over Edit your response link, it prompts you to save the link to go back and edit.

 Funds available to the committee, number of proposals, and merit of the proposals determine amounts awarded.
-The amounts awarded in recent years have been generally between $300-$1,000.
+The amounts awarded in recent years have been generally between $300-$1,000, averaging $500-600.

-For questions or problems, contact the Education Grants Program at firstname.lastname@example.org.
-CNPS appreciates your interest in the Educational Grants Program and encourages your participation and support.
+For questions or problems, contact the Student Research Grants Program at email@example.com.
+CNPS appreciates your interest in the Student Research Grants Program and encourages your participation and support.

 Other grant programs